Paleofauna of the Messel Formation

 This is an overview of the paleofauna of the Eocene Messel Formation as explored by the Messel Pit excavations in Germany.
-A former quarry and now UNESCO World Heritage Site, the Messel Formation preserves what lived in and around a meromictic lake surrounded by a paratropical rainforest during the latest early to earliest middle Eocene, approximately 47 Ma.
+A former quarry and current UNESCO World Heritage Site, the Messel Formation preserves what lived in and around a meromictic lake surrounded by a paratropical rainforest during the latest early to earliest middle Eocene, approximately 47 Ma.
 A complete list of animal taxa was published in 2024.